eunomia-bpf/bpf-developer-tutorial/src/14-tcpstates/README_en.md

     return 0;
 }
 ```

+The code above declares a map called `hists`, which is a hash map used to store the histogram data.
+The `hists` map has a maximum number of entries defined as `MAX_ENTRIES`.

+The function `BPF_PROG(tcp_rcv, struct sock *sk)` is the entry point of the eBPF program for handling the `tcp_rcv_established` event.
+Within this function, the program retrieves various information from the network socket and checks if filtering conditions are met.
+Then, it performs operations on the histogram data structure.
+Finally, the program calculates the slot for the RTT value and updates the histogram accordingly.

+This is the main code logic of the `tcprtt` eBPF program in kernel mode.
+The eBPF program measures the RTT of TCP connections and maintains a histogram to collect and analyze the RTT data.Instructions:

 First, we define a hash type eBPF map called `hists`, which is used to store statistics information about RTT.
 In this map, the key is a 64-bit integer, and the value is a `hist` structure that contains an array to store the count of different RTT intervals.